 If you’re looking for places to visit near Austin, the Texas Hill Country Wine Trail is easily accessible using the bigger city as your base.

-Start your adventure 45 minutes outside of Austin at the Hamilton Pool, a stunning natural pool that looks like it belongs south of the border, a bit like one of Mexico’s gorgeous cenotes.
+Start your adventure 45 minutes outside of Austin at the Hamilton Pool (temporarily closed for repairs), a stunning natural pool that looks like it belongs south of the border, a bit like one of Mexico’s gorgeous cenotes.